Skip to main content

 Do blog posts help with Perplexity and Google AI Overviews differently?

 Yes.
-Google AI Overviews favor established domains and pages that already rank in the top 10 organic results, meaning your blog SEO still matters for Google.
-Perplexity draws heavily from Reddit and community sources, so blog posts need strong external validation to appear there.
+Google AI Overviews favor established domains and pages already ranking in the top 10 organic results, so blog SEO still matters for Google.
+Perplexity draws heavily from Reddit and community sources, so blog posts need external validation to appear there.
 ChatGPT has its own training data preferences.
 A blog strategy that works for one platform requires platform-specific tuning to work across all three.
+Free platform-by-platform scan.

 Does publishing blog content without external links pointing to it help AI visibility?